 |An odd couple / Cindy La Ferle|

-This essay was originally published in December 2016.
-Excerpts from another version appeared in one of my newspaper columns. ~CL
+This essay was originally published in December 2016 and updated in 2017.

 While clearing out the planters and perennial beds, my husband found the small gnome, in the photo above, buried in a tangle of expired morning glories.
 Setting the little guy next to a garden angel on the window sill, Doug didn't realize that he'd gifted me with a photo opportunity -- and inspired a philosophical reverie.

 As soon as I noticed the unlikely pair perched together, I thought about the tact and discernment it takes to find common ground with people who don't share our point of view.
 And then I thought about how our nation has become so tribal and angry and polarized on matters of politics and policy.

 I've been struggling, unsuccessfully, to come to terms with this awkward divide in my own social life.
 With the exception of my closest friends, everyone else seems to be avoiding the difficult political conversations.
 Everywhere I turn, there's a big, fat, invisible elephant in the middle of the room, and I'm really tired of tip-toeing around the damn thing.
 I'm exhausted from playing the "Let's Just Pretend Everything's OK" game.

 The safest thing to do, of course, is to stick with non-controversial topics.
 This makes perfect sense if you're trying to maintain professional boundaries with colleagues and coworkers -- or you'd simply rather keep acquaintances or relatives at a cordial distance.

 But as any good therapist will tell you, the things we don't talk about are the obstacles that stand in the way of creating deeper intimacy in our relationships.